1Michael23/kaelus-parse/README.md

 ## Limitations

-- Required unziping file and targeting "Report.xml"
+- Requires unziping file and targeting "Report.xml"
 - Only Supports Distance to Fault, and Return Loss tests
 - Probably Missing edgecases, submit an issue with the report if you find one